Internal combustion engine: Energy efficiency

 The thermodynamic limits assume that the engine is operating under ideal conditions: a frictionless world, ideal gases, perfect insulators, and operation for infinite time.
 Real world applications introduce complexities that reduce efficiency.
 For example, a real engine runs best at a specific load, termed its power band.
 The engine in a car cruising on a highway is usually operating significantly below its ideal load, because it is designed for the higher loads required for rapid acceleration.
 In addition, factors such as wind resistance reduce overall system efficiency.
 Vehicle fuel economy is measured in miles per gallon or in liters per 100 kilometers.
 The volume of hydrocarbon assumes a standard energy content.

 Even when aided with turbochargers and stock efficiency aids, most engines retain an average efficiency of about 18–20%.
 However, the latest technologies in Formula One engines have seen a boost in thermal efficiency past 50%.

 There are many inventions aimed at increasing the efficiency of IC engines.
 In general, practical engines are always compromised by trade-offs between different properties such as efficiency, weight, power, heat, response, exhaust emissions, or noise.
-Sometimes economy also plays a role in not only the cost of manufacturing the engine itself, but also manufacturing and distributing the fuel.
-Increasing the engine's efficiency brings better fuel economy but only if the fuel cost per energy content is the same.
+Sometimes economy also plays a role in the cost to manufacture an engine, and to manufacture and distribute the fuel.
+Increasing engine efficiency brings better fuel economy, but only if the fuel cost per energy content is the same.